Stockton Channel

 Stockton Channel (or Stockton Waterfront) is a waterway in California's Sacramento–San Joaquin River Delta.
 It runs 2.5 miles from the San Joaquin River-Stockton Deepwater Shipping Channel at the Port of Stockton to McLeod Lake in Downtown Stockton.
-The Stockton Channel is contained by levees, with Miners Levee is on the north side and Tuleburg Levee on the south side.
+The Stockton Channel is contained by levees, with Miners Levee on the north side and Tuleburg Levee on the south side.
 The Mormon Slough branches off the Stockton Channel to the Southeast.
 The Smith Channel runs parallel to the north of the Stockton Channel.
 Interstate 5 crosses the Channel at its midpoint.

 The Stockton Channel overflowed its banks in the great flood of 1955.
 San Joaquin County was named a federal disaster area.
 The 1955 flood remained the largest San Joaquin County flood on record until 1997.

 United States Army Corps of Engineers performs annual maintenance on the Stockton Channel, which includes dredging to remove silt.
 A dam on Mormon Slough was built to stop flooding and silt build up in the Stockton Channel.
 The Dam was removed on 24 October 2016.

 McLeod Lake is named after Alexander Roderick McLeod who came to Stockton from Hudson Bay to trap beaver.